3D Printer Printing: Everything You Need to Know

 Q: Is 3D printing the same as additive manufacturing?

-A: Yes, “3D printing” and “additive manufacturing” are often used synonymously.
+A: Yes, “3D printing” and “additive manufacturing” are often used interchangeably.
 While “additive manufacturing” is the more formal, industrial term, both refer to the process of creating three-dimensional objects by adding material layer by layer.

 Q: What materials can a 3D printer print with?